OuOLeaf/OuOLeaf/README.md

 ### About me

-- 👨‍💻 Statistics major in National Taipei University, Taiwan
+- 👨‍💻 Statistics master in Rice University and undergraduate in National Taipei University

 - 🔭 Internships in research assistant and system developer